 Don't let them forget you

 Business cards may seem old-fashioned, but they are incredibly cheap to order online so there's no excuse for not leaving a card with every prospect and customer.

 Putting your details on the side of your van may cost a bit and be a hassle, but try to find a large and successful trade company that doesn't do this.
 That means it works.

 Putting a board up at a property where you are doing some significant work makes sense too.
 Boards with your company name and contact details aren't expensive.

 Making sure that your clients remember you and new prospects hear about you isn't rocket science; it's mostly common sense.

 Some of the newest potential sources of leads are My Builder, Rated People and Checkatrade.
 We've done quite a bit of research on these and there are trades companies that have found them useful and others that have found them useless.

-However, unlike most of the other suggestions here, they aren't low cost.
-These tools take research, effort and persistence to get them to work.
+However, unlike most of the other suggestions here, they aren't always low cost.
+Most charge a joining fee or a price per lead.
+These tools also require effort and persistence to get them to work.
 That's partly because they are dependent on customer reviews which take time to build up.

 Remind them when things are due

 There are always jobs that need doing regularly or appliances that need servicing.
 If you remind your customers by text or email when the time is right, you will get more business.